erezc83/parking_project/README.md

 **Please follow the next steps:**
 1. Download all the files to the same locution (same folder).
+  1.1.
+Save the 2 images in a folder named "pic"

 2. Execute pip -r requirement.txt